-By no means would such a reference receiver imply a normative implementation, as it would only provide an example implementation to verify the adequacy of the delivery specification.
-The RRM is expected to decompose the ATSC 3.0 receiver device into the relevant network interfaces, device internal functions, interfaces to the Broadcaster Application and interfaces to the media playout pipeline.
+By no means would such a reference Receiver imply a normative implementation, as it would only provide an example implementation to verify the adequacy of the delivery specification.
+The RRM is expected to decompose the ATSC 3.0 Receiver device into the relevant network interfaces, device internal functions, interfaces to the Broadcaster Application and interfaces to the media playout pipeline.

-It should be noted that the word "shall" is used to describe how an interface or method is expected to work.
+It should be noted that the phrase "expected to" is used to describe how an interface or method is expected to work.
 It is anticipated that if the Receiver implements the interface or method, that the resultant behavior is consistent with this specification.
 This allows interactive content developers to implement to a well-defined application programming interface.
+Recommendations for Receiver implementations can be found in CTA CEB32.8 [40].